cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 ## Implementing a Character Device Driver

-The close functionality is handled by \texttt{release}.
+The close functionality is handled by `release`.
 Since we are developing a very simple character device driver, many of the arguments to these functions that we need to implement will not be used.
-Along these lines, do not overthink the \texttt{open} and \texttt{release} functions -- their implementations should be trivial.
+Along these lines, do not overthink the `open` and `release` functions -- their implementations should be trivial.
 The nontrivial programming component of this assignment is the implementation of

-\begin{enumerate}
-\item \texttt{read} and \texttt{write}: The first parameter is a pointer to file structure.
-The second parameter is a pointer to a \emph{data buffer}.
+- `read` and `write`: The first parameter is a pointer to file structure.
+The second parameter is a pointer to a <i>data buffer</i>.
 Note that these buffers will be different depending on whether we are reading or writing.
 The third parameter is the size of data to be read or written in bytes.
 The fourth parameter is a pointer to 64 bit current byte offset.
 The return value is the number of bytes actually read/written.
-Otherwise, \texttt{-1} is returned.
+Otherwise, -1 is returned.
 You should return -1 for example if the user attempts to write beyond the buffer.
 On the other hand, you should return 0 if the user attempts to start reading beyond the buffer.
 Here, returning 0 indicates we have arrived at the ``end of the file".
-\item \texttt{llseek}: (man entry excerpt below)
+- `llseek`: (man entry excerpt below)
 ```
 #include <sys/types.h>
 #include <unistd.h>